 Preliminary investigation and deconstruction concept

 The starting point is existing documentation, site walk-throughs, and, where required, the investigation of potential hazardous substances.
 Structures are assessed with regard to temporary shoring.
 Utilities are systematically isolated, and lines are marked.
-The deconstruction concept prioritizes the removal of easily demountable components and governs the step-by-step approach to the structure—including defined separation cuts and splitting directions in the concrete.
+The deconstruction concept prioritizes the removal of easily demountable components and governs the step-by-step approach to the structure – including defined separation cuts and splitting directions in the concrete.
+Where necessary, non-destructive testing and scanning techniques are used to locate reinforcement, tendons, and embedded services to avoid unintended impacts.

 Site setup and protective measures

 Access control, material routes, dust protection, and fire protection are set up to suit the project.
 For work in existing buildings, the use of compact hydraulic power packs has proven effective; they use electrical supply and, due to their small dimensions, can be positioned on upper floors and in basements.
-Measures for dust suppression, noise reduction measures, and ground vibration monitoring support sensitive work in the vicinity of components worthy of protection.
+Measures for dust suppression, noise reduction, and ground vibration monitoring support sensitive work in the vicinity of components worthy of protection.
+Zoning into clean and work areas, negative pressure enclosures where required, and clear signage improve hygiene, safety, and efficiency.

 Selective removal and material separation